plone/guillotina/docs/source/installation/configuration.md

 ## aiohttp settings

-You can pass in aiohttp_settings to configure the aiohttp server.
+You can pass `aiohttp_settings` to configure the aiohttp server.

 ```yaml